bajistic/bajistic.github.io/_posts/2025-06-02-ai-assistant-01.md

 categories: assistant ai
 ---

-I’m working on what I call my "super assistant."
-I don’t have the skills or resources to build a real AI, but with the tools I do have, I’ve made something that I’m actually proud of.

-It’s not truly “super,” but compared to doing everything manually, it does enough.
-Maybe it looks basic to someone working with advanced AI, but for me, it’s a big step.

-### Capabilities
+i've been building my own ai assistant on and off for a month now.

+> learning and applying random knowledge is super easy with ai these days.
+> you really don’t need to be a pro at any specific software—just understanding the basics of good software is enough.
+> honestly, you can get away with not knowing some things, because the ai usually overdelivers when you prompt it.
+> the key is just having a sense of what you know vs. what you don’t.

+right now, like 90% of everything is ai-generated code.
+another 9% is me refactoring or cleaning up that code.
+maybe 1% is handwritten by me.

+some stuff is probably faster to just do by hand, but having an ai bang it all out at typing speed is just awesome.

+---

+## what it can do

+- **gmail:** reads and writes my emails (could be risky if i’m not careful 🙃)
-- **Calendar:** Can write entries to my Google Calendar.
-I just say my schedule (“Next week Monday, Tuesday, and Saturday from 14:30 to 00:15”) and it creates those events in bulk.
+- **calendar:** creates google calendar events for me—i just say stuff like “next week monday, tuesday, and saturday from 14:30 to 00:15” and it adds them all.
-- **Todo app:** Integrates with Things.
-I can add or modify tasks by telling it.
+- **todo app:** hooks into things for adding and editing tasks the lazy way (by talking).
-- **Cover letter generator:** I input a job ad, it generates a cover letter for me in my own style.
+- **cover letter generator:** throw it a job ad and it whips up a cover letter in google docs, using my own style, past references, cv, etc.
-- **Personal finances:** Can access and update my personal finances database.
+- **personal finances:** tracks and updates my finances with its own little database.
+- **transaction tracking:** i send a receipt photo and it parses out items and the payment total.

 <div class="video-container">
   <video width="360" height="640" controls class="centered-video" poster="/assets/videos/gcal_h264_thumbnail.jpg">